 Forms for adding and dropping courses must be signed by a member of the faculty and filed with the registrar's office.
-A course in which an examination is required cannot be added or dropped once the examination period begins.
+A course in which an examination is required must be added or dropped at least one week before the last week of classes.
+In fall 2002, the deadline for adding or dropping such a course will be Friday, December 13; in spring 2003, the deadline will be Friday, May 2.
 A fee of \$10, \$20, or \$60 will be charged for each late course change, depending on the time of the change.
 In the absence of written permission, a course or individual work elected but not completed will, at the close of the term, be deemed a Failure.
 No degree will be awarded with incomplete work remaining on a student's record.